robinlau1981/fusion/README.md

 Here is a copy of data and Matlab codes involved in the following paper

- B. Liu, “A very brief and critical discussion on automl,” arXiv preprint arXiv:1811.03822, 2018

 @inproceedings{liu2021robust,

 title={Robust Dynamic Multi-Modal Data Fusion: A Model Uncertainty Perspective},